is a comic book limited series published by DC Comics

 - The Reveal: Ronin, Agat, Ozaki, and the sword don't actually exist.
 It was all a part of the TV show Billy watched in his free time.
 Virgo used Billy's powers and mental state to make him turn his fantasy into a reality, essentially turning himself into a hero and creating his own villain using his powers and Virgo's biotech.
 That way, she could easily manipulate him into doing her bidding.
 This would eventually lead to the destruction of mankind and the emergence of biotechnology as the dominant lifeform.

 - Those Wacky Nazis: It is Frank Miller, afterall.

 - Throwing Your Sword Always Works: In the beginning, the Ronin throws his sword into the chest of a demon.
 His master berates him but Ronin quickly points out that he (the master) still has his.

 - Translation Convention: Ronin and Ozaki speak English during the scenes in ancient Japan.
-Although the reader must just be reading the English-dubbed voices.
+Although since they are TV characters, the reader might just be reading the English-dubbed voices.

 - Unwilling Roboticisation: Peter and Billy.

 - Wretched Hive: Basically, anything outside of Aquarius.